Nabil-Y/portfolio-template/README.md

 Build a SEO-friendly blog/portfolio in less than 10 minutes with this template.

 Built with Next.js, TypeScript and TailwindCSS.
-Demo deployed on Vercel.
+[Live Demo](https://portfolio-template-amber.vercel.app/) deployed on Vercel.

 Please star this project if it was helpful!